Marvan-T/story-generation/readme.md

 # Story Generation Project

 This project is a practical application developed as part of a university module.
-The goal of the project was to create a system that uses artificial intelligence to produce work that might seem creative to someone observing it.
+The goal of the project was to create a system that uses generative technique to produce work that might seem creative to someone observing it.
 In other words, the aim was to "make something that makes something".

 ## Overview